yzshi5/FLAPS/README.md

 We also provide checkpoints for other PDE inverse problem, repeat the above steps to run on different PDE inverse problem

-## Run FAPS for Functional Regression
+## Run FLAPS for Functional Regression

-To run FAPS for functional regression, we just need to train a prior.
+To run FLAPS for functional regression, we just need to train a prior.
 Let's take GP matern case as an example

 ```bash
 cd Regression